 Celiac Disease Associated with Higher Risk of Lymphoma

-Individuals with celiac disease have an increased risk of lymphoma, particularly if they have a condition known as persistent villous atrophy, according to the results of a large cohort study published in the Annals of Internal Medicine.
+Individuals with celiac disease appear to be at increased risk of lymphoma, particularly if they have a condition known as persistent villous atrophy, according to the results of a large cohort study published in the Annals of Internal Medicine.

-Celiac disease is an autoimmune disorder of the small intestine characterized by intolerance to gluten, which is a protein found in some grains, such as wheat, rye, barley, and triticale.
-In individuals with celiac disease, gluten creates an immune-mediated toxic reaction that causes damage to the small intestine and interferes with the absorption of nutrients from food.
+Celiac disease is considered a disease of the digestive system as well as an autoimmune disease.
+Celiac disease is characterized by intolerance to gluten, which is a protein found in some grains, such as wheat, rye, barley, and triticale.
+It causes damage to the small intestine, which interferes with the absorption of nutrients from food and triggers an abnormal immune response to foods containing gluten.
 Celiac disease affects the villi, which are tiny, fingerlike protrusions that line the small intestine and are supposed to allow nutrients from food to be absorbed into the bloodstream.
 In celiac disease, the villi are damaged—and ultimately this damage can result in a condition called villous atrophy, which refers to the erosion of the villi.